sridish123/py-mupdf/README.md

 Our **documentation**, written using Sphinx, is available in various formats from the following sources.
 It currently is a combination of a reference guide and a user manual.
 For a **quick start** look at the [tutorial](https://pymupdf.readthedocs.io/en/latest/tutorial/) and the [recipes](https://pymupdf.readthedocs.io/en/latest/faq/) chapters.

 * You can view it online at [Read the Docs](https://readthedocs.org/projects/pymupdf/).
-This site also provides download options for zipped HTML and PDF.
+This site also provides download options for PDF.
+* The search function on Read the Docs does not work for me currently.
+If you want a working searchable local version, please download a zipped HTML for [here](https://github.com/pymupdf/PyMuPDF-optional-material/tree/master/doc/pymupdf.zip).
 * Find a Windows help file [here](https://github.com/pymupdf/PyMuPDF-optional-material/tree/master/doc/PyMuPDF.chm).